k2datascience/ds-foundations/content/2-nosql-scraping.md

 #### Experienced Option - Published Book
 ###### (3 - 6 hours, Easy)

-Please complete the exercises throughout the first book.
+Please complete the exercises throughout the book.
 You will often have to use web scraping to obtain data on the internet throughout the bootcamp.

 [A beginner / intermediate reference book](https://s3.amazonaws.com/ds-foundations/resources/web_scraping_with_python.pdf).